UK Corporate Governance Code

 The terms of reference of the Remuneration Committee cover such issues as membership and frequency of meetings, together with the requirements for quorum and notice procedure and the right to attend meetings.
 The responsibilities of the Remuneration Committee covered in its terms of reference include determining and monitoring policy on and setting levels of remuneration, termination, performance related pay, pension arrangements, reporting and disclosure, share incentive plans and remuneration consultants.
 The terms of reference also set out the reporting responsibilities and the authority of the committee to carry out its responsibilities.

 The UK Corporate Governance Code recommends that, for companies in the FTSE 350, the Remuneration Committee comprises at least three members who are Independent Non-Executive Directors, one of whom may be the Chairman (but who may not chair the Remuneration Committee).
 The terms of reference of the Remuneration Committee require that its composition comply with these requirements.
-The Remuneration Committee currently comprises three members, who are all Independent Non-Executive Directors (Luke Mayhew, Gwyn Burr and Julie Southern).
-The committee is chaired by Gwyn Burr.

 The Nomination Committee is responsible for considering and making recommendations to the Board in respect of appointments to the Board, the Board committees and the chairmanship of the Board committees.
 It is also responsible for keeping the structure, size and composition of the Board under regular review, and for making recommendations to the Board with regard to any changes necessary.